 All commemoration services are being planned with NSW Police and local councils in accordance with current public health advice.
-Depending on the type of event and spacing requirements, it may not be possible for spectators to attend commemoration services.
+Depending on the type of event, seating and spacing requirements, it may not be possible for spectators to attend commemoration services.

 The general public is encouraged to follow this page for updated information in relation to local events or to contact their local sub-Branch for more information.